andreaskring/bootstrap-keycloak-fastapi-postgres/README.md

 [Keycloak provider](https://registry.terraform.io/providers/mrparkers/keycloak/latest/docs).

 ### backend
-The FastAPI (Python) RESTful backend.
+The FastAPI RESTful backend (REST API written in Python).
 The application is running async and the database communication is also handled by the asyncio facilities in [SQLAlchemy](https://www.sqlalchemy.org/).